collective/dexterity.localroles/README.rst

 Those automaticaly given roles cannot be manually removed by the "sharing" tab (read only, as inherited roles).

-This package can be extended with dexterity.localrolesfield to define the principal in a content field.
+This package is a base for dexterity.localrolesfield that adds a field to define the principal.

 Installation
 ============